|

 Postformal operations

-If an adult has completed the stage of Formal Operations and reached full Formal Thought, the development of Knowledge Structures and Adult Intellectual Development will continue at the Postformal level.
-On the other hand, without appropriate mental stimuli, adult intellectual development may not even reach to the level of Formal Operations yet alone achieving Individuation and Postformal development.
+If an adult has completed the stage of Formal Operations and reached full Formal Thought, the development of knowledge structures and intellectual development will continue at the Postformal level.
+On the other hand, without appropriate mental stimuli, Adult Mental Development may not even reach to the level of Formal Operations yet alone achieving Individuation and Postformal development.
 Even university students may not have attained true Formal cognitive functionality and it appears the majority of the population function, most of the time, at the level of Concrete Operations.
 Furthermore, many people do not have a reliable ability to make Concrete Operations in an objective manner that is inner-directed enough to be free from the influence of their environmental conditioning and peer pressures.

 But if the final stage of true Formal thought is reached, either naturally or through assisted intellectual development, there will be spontaneous attempts to increase mental capacity still further, to complete the process of maturation.
 This is Pierre de Chardin's point of ignition; a point at which a person has become sufficiently self-aware to attempt to direct his own course of mental evolution.
 He has developed metacognitive intelligence, in which the person is aware and in control of his own thinking processes.